Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

    :emphasize-lines: 3-7
    :language: html

-The attribute ``logged_in`` will make the element be included when ``logged_in`` is any user id.
-The link will invoke the logout view.
-The above element will not be included if ``logged_in`` is ``None``, such as when a user is not authenticated.
+The :meth:`pyramid.request.Request.authenticated_userid` will be ``None`` if the user is not authenticated, or a userid if the user is authenticated.
+This check will make the logout link active only when the user is logged in.

 Reviewing our changes
 ---------------------

-Our ``tutorial/tutorial/__init__.py`` will look like this when we're done:
+Our ``tutorial/__init__.py`` will look like this when we're done:

 .. literalinclude:: src/authorization/tutorial/__init__.py
    :linenos:
-   :emphasize-lines: 2-3,5,10-12,14-16,21-22
+   :emphasize-lines: 2-3,5,11-13,17-19,22-23
    :language: python

 Only the highlighted lines need to be added or edited.

-Our ``tutorial/tutorial/models/mymodel.py`` will look like this when we're done:
+Our ``tutorial/models/mymodel.py`` will look like this when we're done:

 .. literalinclude:: src/authorization/tutorial/models/mymodel.py
    :linenos:
-   :emphasize-lines: 3-6,22-26
+   :emphasize-lines: 1-4,22-29
    :language: python

 Only the highlighted lines need to be added or edited.

-Our ``tutorial/tutorial/views/default.py`` will look like this when we're done:
+Our ``tutorial/views/default.py`` will look like this when we're done:

 .. literalinclude:: src/authorization/tutorial/views/default.py
    :linenos:
-   :emphasize-lines: 10-20,27-28,33-34,54-55,57-58,69-70,72-73,84-85,88-121
+   :emphasize-lines: 9-16,19,24,29-30,52-53,66-67,81-112
    :language: python

 Only the highlighted lines need to be added or edited.

-Our ``tutorial/tutorial/templates/edit.jinja2`` template will look like this when we're done:
+Our ``tutorial/templates/edit.jinja2`` template will look like this when we're done:

 .. literalinclude:: src/authorization/tutorial/templates/edit.jinja2